family-adaptive-resilience/personal-plan/README.md

 1. **Liposomal vitamin C** - fat-soluble vitamin C

-**Magnesium Biglycinate** anti-inflammatory.
-Take before bed on empty stomach.
-I gave myself magnesium intramuscular shots that I had prescribed for me for other reasons.
-There can be problems absorbing Magnesium through the gut, so I would consider this option in the event it’s open to you.
-Otherwise you might try taking several different forms of magnesium.
-Maybe a high dose like 2 grammes throughout the day.
-Magnesium is necessary for vitamin D to be most effective.
+1. **Magnesium** anti-inflammatory and necessary for vitamin D to be mosr effective.
 It both is depleted by [stress] (https://www.ncbi.nlm.nih.gov/books/NBK507250/) and buffers the effects of stress.
+I gave myself magnesium intramuscular shots that I had prescribed for me for other reasons; if this option is open to you then it is worth considering as there can be problems absorbing Magnesium through the gut.
+Otherwise you might try taking several different forms of magnesium - Magnesium Bisglycinate is well-absorbed.
+Take before bed on empty stomach  Maybe a high dose like 2 grammes.

 1. **Undenatured whey** protein, or failing that just regular whey protein